 6. Informal Education & Public Engagement Working Group

-- Chair: Tyler Nordgren (Space Art Travel Bureau)
+- Co-Chairs: Tyler Nordgren (Space Art Travel Bureau) & Vivian White (Astronomical Society of the Pacific)

 - Purpose: To connect with parks, libraries, museums and planetariums, youth programs such as Scouts and 4-H, service clubs such as Rotary and Lions, after-school programs, amateur astronomers and astronomy clubs, and other organizations and programs that inform, educate, and engage the public for the purpose of sharing eclipse-related information and activities with diverse audiences.